aguiarandre/manim-training/docs/cancel.md

 One natural step for mathematical equations is to cancel terms.
 Cancelling a term is pretty similar to `crossing` a term (which we've seen in [cross.md](https://github.com/aguiarandre/manim-training/blob/master/docs/cross.md)), however, there's no `Cancel` class (yet).
 However, we can create a new `Cancel` class using the same idea as the `Cross` class.

 You can create your own Mobject by creating a class an inheriting the object you want explore.
 In our case, we can inherit from `VGroup` since we want to encapsulate any kind of formulas, TexMobjects, and so on.
+In this implementation, you __can__ specify some kwargs (keyword arguments) such as the arrow `stroke_width`, `scale` and the text `text_scale` that helps you control visibility.

 Creating your own Mobject is really helpfull.
 You may start to create your own objects that encapsulates functionalities you are specifically interested in.